vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 630. hymn from, as regards marriage, p.
 7; a bymn of, quoted by Medhā.

-Şadviinsabrāhmana, p.
+Ṣadviinsabrāhmana, p.
 732n. tithi in connection of niyoga, p.
 321n.; Sāgara, p.
 770n.

 La